 Closing April 26, 2019!

-The Opportunity, Click, Ship and Sip, seeks new designs for a shippable, multi-serve beverage containers that are ecofriendly and built for the complicated journey through the eCommerce supply chain.
+The March opportunity, Click, Ship and Sip, seeks new designs for a shippable, multi-serve beverage containers that are ecofriendly and built for the complicated journey through the eCommerce supply chain.

 Xinova Japan GK